Audi Q5 35 TFSI Mk3

 Render © Car Checker

-Audi's third-generation Q5 launched in 2024 on the new Premium Platform Combustion (PPC) architecture, paired with the EA888 evo5 2.0 TFSI and 48V MHEV plus mild-hybrid system.
-Early production has been dominated by software issues affecting the new electronic architecture, prompting a major dealer-applied software baseline (TSB 2079690 / KD2) that reflashes 30+ control modules.· more· less
+Audi's third-generation Q5 launched in late 2024 on the entirely new Premium Platform Combustion (PPC) architecture, shared with the redesigned A5.
+It pairs the latest EA888 evo5 2.0 TFSI with a 48V MHEV plus mild-hybrid system and a 7-speed S tronic dual-clutch gearbox.
+Build quality and refinement are high, but the new electronic architecture has caused a wave of early-production software issues that Audi is still working through.· more· less

-Buy if: You want a new-platform premium SUV under factory warranty and can verify the KD2 software baseline has been applied.
+Buy if: You want a current-generation premium SUV and can confirm the KD2 software baseline has been applied and factory warranty is fully transferable.

-Avoid if: You want a settled, proven platform — long-term data on the PPC architecture and MHEV plus does not yet exist.
+Avoid if: You prefer a settled, proven platform with well-documented long-term reliability data and predictable ownership costs.

 Maintenance costs